SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     by default.
 -   The addition
     [`ABSTRACT`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapmethods_abstract_final.htm)
-    is meant for abstract classes.
--   The addition `ABSTRACT` enters the picture in the context of abstract classes.
+    enters the picture in the context of abstract classes.
 These classes are used if you want to have a template for subclasses and you do not need instances of such classes.
 Instances are only possible for their subclasses.
 Instance